Skylla7629/Skylla7629/README.md

 - 👀 I’m interested in ...

-atm I'm doing only school related and private projects but there is a plan to make some small games which i might publicise (:
+atm I'm doing only school related and private projects but there is a plan to make some small games which I might publicise (:

 - 🌱 I’m currently learning ...